janalin/lvm4j/README.md

 #### Training

-First intitialize an HMM using:
+First initialize an HMM using:

 ```java
 char[] states = new char[]{'A', 'B', 'C'};